skpref/skpref/README.rst

 Welcome to skpref
 =====================

-Skpref is a python package that aims to create an infrastructure for supervsied preference models.
+Skpref is a python package that aims to create an infrastructure for supervised preference models.
 The long-term vision of this repository is that it becomes a comprehensive supervised machine learning interface for practitioners, that has the familiar interface and many developer principles of the popular package scikit-learn, but designed in a way to better suit preference models.

 A preference contains the following components:

-* A set of alternatives.
+* Alternatives (options to choose from).
 This can be anything ranging from, products in a store, options of transportation, homes to rent and many more.
 * A question over the set of alternatives, which can be: "Which products would you rather buy from this list of products?", "Which house would you rather rent", "Would you take a cab or a bus?", "Which team has won the match?", "Which box is the heaviest?" or "How would you rank these three things?".
 * A relation expressed over the set of alternatives for a given question.
-This can have many forms for example to the question "Which products would you rather buy?" the relation can be a choice in the form of a selection of a subset of the alternatives.
-Or to the question "Which Sushi was the best tasting?" a relation expressed could be fully ranked order of all the Sushis that were tried from best to worst.
+This can have many forms for example relating to the question
+  "Which products would you rather buy?" the relation can be a choice in the form of a selection of a subset of the alternatives.
+  Or relating to the question "Which Sushi was the best tasting?" a relation expressed could be fully ranked order of all the Sushis that were tried from best to worst.
 Currently skpref has been developed with the following applications in mind: pairwise comparisons (choose one of two, or tie, e.g. football match results), discrete choices (choose one of many, e.g. choice of method of transportation), subset choices (choose many from many, e.g. shopping in at a grocery store).
-We believe it could be expandable to partial orders (ranking with ties e.g. start rating system) and full orders (full ranks).
+It could be expandable to partial orders (ranking with ties e.g. start rating system) and full orders (full ranks).
 * A deciding process or choice maker.
 Someone, something or a process that is presented the set of alternatives and generates a relation over this set of alternatives based on the question asked over the set of alternatives.

-skpref is designed to hold supervised  learning models where the ground truth is the relation expressed over the set of alternatives.
-In its current form, it is a demonstration of the architectural ideas that in our opinion would facilitate these kinds of models:
+skpref is designed to make use of supervised  learning models where the ground truth is the relation expressed over the set of alternatives.
+It is a demonstration of the architectural ideas that would facilitate these kinds of models:

 * The user has the ability to express relations of: pairwise comparison, discrete choice and subset choice.
 This is done via the SubsetPosetVector which is explained in the next section.
 The interface was designed to be expanded to hold partial and full orders (ranks) also, and we invite the community to do so.
-* It contains architectural demos of how the package could be interfaced with the scikit-learn infrastructure, such as GridSearchCV
+* It contains architectural demos of how the package could be interfaced with the scikit-learn infrastructure, such as GridSearchCV.
-* It is designed to be used with a relational data set up thereby inviting researchers to figure out efficiency gains in numerical optimisation that the relational set-up may hold.
-To do this there's an additional type of object which would be new to previous scikit-learn users, which is the Task object.
+* It is designed to be used with a relational data setup, thereby inviting researchers to figure out efficiency gains in numerical optimisation that the relational set-up may hold.
+To this end we introduce an additional type of object which would be new to previous scikit-learn users, which is the Task object.
-* It has been designed in a way to facilitate reduction and aggregation a popular technique in the field.
+* It has been designed in a way to facilitate reduction and aggregation, a popular technique in the field.

 Acknowledgements
 -------------------
-Although the current state of the package is a humble demo of the original conceptualisation.
-Even this could not have been possible without the tireless guidance and brilliant ideas of Dr. Franz Kiraly and Dr. Ioanna Manolopoulou and the energetic brainstorming sessions with Karlson Pfannschmidt and Pritha Gupta.
+Although the current state of the package is a humble demo of the original conceptualisation, even this could not have been possible without the tireless guidance and brilliant ideas of Dr. Franz Kiraly and Dr. Ioanna Manolopoulou and the energetic brainstorming sessions with Karlson Pfannschmidt and Pritha Gupta.